coschain/cos-document/en-us/utility/webwallet.md

 ### dev environment
 `web-wallet` composed by frontend and backend.
 You can run frontend by `npm run dev` and `npm run debug_server` to run backend.

-Read detail from `package.json`, `debug_server` need some environment variables especially `INITMINER`.
+Read detail from `package.json`, `debug_server` need some environment variables especially `CREATOR`.
-Which refers to the private key belongs to initminer in contentos-chain.
-If you had modified it in `contentos-go`, you should do it in `package.json` as well.
+Which refers to the private key belongs to an account called **accountcreator** in contentos-chain.
+The accountcreator is a special account which created by initminer and to create other accounts by web request.
+Different from initminer, the accountcreator **would not** be created automatically after the chain's running.
+You should create it by yourself for local environment.

 Using the default private key is dangerous.
 Do modify it before you release your own contentos-chain.

 ### under pm2
 The default configuration file is `pm2.config.js`.
 Watch out the `error_file` and `out_file` should be modified.

-After `npm run build`, you can run web-wallet by `INITMINER=yourPrivKey pm2 start pm2.config.js --env development`.
+After `npm run build`, you can run web-wallet by `CREATOR=yourPrivKey pm2 start pm2.config.js --env development`.
-The `INITMINER` should be modified to your own private key.
+The `CREATOR` should be modified to your own private key.